Lesson 2 – Great Salt Lake Case Study Introduction

 Teacher Options: Depending upon student skill level, the teacher may choose to informally assess or not asses the student’s proposed procedures.
 Teacher may opt to have students design procedures as a whole group, small groups, or individually.
 This portion of the lesson should not take up too much of the overall lesson time.

 - The actual, optimized lab should be presented on the next class day.
-Please see Lesson 6- Conducting halo salinity for further information.
+Please see Lesson 4- Conducting halo salinity on potential lab set ups.

 You completed Instructional Activities.
 Please move to Assessment via the tab above.